-- (a) Where an employee's scheduled vacation is interrupted due to a serious illness which requires hospitalization and commenced before and continues into the scheduled vacation period, the period of such illness shall be considered sick leave provided the employee provides satisfactory documentation of the hospitalization. - (b) Where a vacationing employee becomes seriously ill requiring them to be an inpatient in a hospital, the period of such illness shall be considered sick leave provided that the employee provides satisfactory documentation of the hospitalization. - (c) The portion of the employee's vacation which is deemed to be sick leave under the above provisions will not be counted against the employee's vacation credits. - (d) Where an employee's scheduled vacation is interrupted due to bereavement and jury and witness duty, the employee shall be entitled to be eavement leave and/or jury and witness duty in accordance with Articles 11.04 and 11.06. - (e) The portion of the employee's vacation which is deemed to be bereavement and jury and witness duty leave under the above provisions will not be counted against the employee's vacation credits. - 13.08 (a) Employees shall indicate their vacation preference by March 31 of each year, and the Employer shall post the final vacation schedule by May 15 of each year.
+- (a) Where an employee's scheduled vacation is interrupted due to a serious illness which requires hospitalization and commenced before and continues into the scheduled vacation period, the period of such illness shall be considered sick leave provided the employee provides satisfactory documentation of the hospitalization. - (b) Where a vacationing employee becomes seriously ill requiring them to be an inpatient in a hospital, the period of such illness shall be considered sick leave provided that the employee provides satisfactory documentation of the hospitalization. - (c) The portion of the employee's vacation which is deemed to be sick leave under the above provisions will not be counted against the employee's vacation credits. - (d) Where an employee's scheduled vacation is interrupted due to bereavement and jury and witness duty, the employee shall be entitled to be eavement leave and/or jury and witness duty in accordance with Articles 11.04 and 11.06. - (e) The portion of the employee's vacation which is deemed to be bereavement and jury and witness duty leave under the above provisions will not be counted against the employee's vacation credits. - 13.08 (a) Employees shall indicate their vacation preference by March 30 of each year, and the Employer shall post the final vacation schedule by May 1 of each year.
 Choice of vacation period shall be based on seniority but shall be determined by the Director of Resident Care or designate having due regard to the proper operation of the Home.

 Vacation requests made after the posting of the vacation schedule shall be determined by the Director of Resident Care or designate having due regard to the proper operation of the Home on a first come first served basis, not on the basis of seniority.
-The Director of Resident Care or designate shall reply in writing as soon as possible but no more than five (5) calendar days of receipt of the request.

-- (b) It is understood and agreed that vacation weeks are not necessarily continuous; however, the Employer will endeavour to accommodate the wishes of the employee with respect to the choice of vacation days and the continuity of weeks. - (c) For the purposes of this Article, a week's vacation shall mean 7 consecutive calendar days. - (d) Requests for vacation shall not be unreasonably and/or arbitrarily withheld. - (e) Vacation quotas shall not be unduly restrictive and shall only include members of the bargaining unit. - (f) Prior to leaving on vacation, an employee shall be notified of the date and time on which to report back for work following vacation if the posted work schedule does not cover the employee's vacation period if the information is known by the employer. - (g) Employees may request pursuant to Article 13.08 to have the weekend off prior to or following their vacation.
-The employer will endeavour to schedule such request subject to the following: - i) Where the weekend off is granted and the employee was otherwise scheduled to work on those days, such extra days will be deemed to be vacation days; - ii) The employee must have such vacation entitlement available; and, - iii) The weekend off being requested must be contiguous with (i.e., consecutive with) the employee's original vacation. - 13.09 The vacation year for scheduling purposes shall be July 1 to June 30. - 13.10 Full-time employees may not waive a vacation and draw double pay. - 13.11 Vacation pay for full-time employees shall be paid on the regular payday nearest their vacation unless a request is made to receive the vacation pay prior to going on vacation, such request will be in writing, three weeks in advance. - 13.12 (a) Vacations are not cumulative from year to year. - (b) Notwithstanding the above, the Employer may grant a special request from an employee to carryover a maximum of six (6) vacation days into the next year.
-The employee shall specify in
+(b) Employees may request to have the weekend off prior to or following their vacation.
+The Employer will endeavour to schedule such request subject to the following:

-- their request to the Employer the purpose for which they are seeking the carryover. - (c) During the first year of employment, a full-time employee with at least six (6) months of service may be granted up to six (6) days' vacation in advance of their entitlement date if requested and at the Employer's discretion.
+- Where the weekend off is granted and the employee was otherwise scheduled to work on those days, such extra days will be deemed to be vacation days; - ii) The employee must have such vacation entitlement available; and, - iii) The weekend off being requested must be contiguous with (i.e., consecutive with) the employee's original vacation. - 13.09 For the purpose of calculating eligibility, the vacation year shall be the period from July 1 of any year to June 30 of the following year. - 13.10 (a) Vacations are not cumulative from year to year. - (b) Notwithstanding the above, the Employer may grant a special request from an employee to carryover a maximum of five (5) vacation days into the next year. - (c) During the first year of employment, a full-time employee with at least six (6) months of service may be granted up to five (5) days vacation in advance of their entitlement date if requested and at the Employer's discretion.